Comment on page

 Energy Attribute Tokens (EATs) are not just real-world assets with value.
 They are functional building blocks - which means you can do things with them!
 Most importantly you can redeem them to attribute your energy consumption.

 We think this new functional building block should be on every blockchain.
-We're launching on a single blockchain but plan to support more public blockchains in the future.
+We're launching on a Polygon first but plan to support more public blockchains in the future.

 EACs are held in these custodial accounts while their EATs circulate on-chain.
 This keeps them out of circulation in the legacy over-the-counter (OTC) market and prevents double-spending.